rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.5.md

 ### Notification

 Defines result notification for the job.
 You can include one or both of `onsuccess` or `onfailure` notifications.
+Each type of notification can include a list of email addresses and/or a list of URLs to use as a webhook.

 `onsuccess`/`onfailure`

-:    A Map containing:
+:    A Map containing either or both of:

     `recipients`

     :    A comma-separated list of Email addresses

+    `urls`

+    :    A comma-separated list of URLs to use as webhooks

 Example: